a-ovchinnikov/a-ovchinnikov.github.io/_posts/2018-11-10-quick-assembler.md

 So to build an assembler one would at least need some mapping from mnemonics to instructions.
 Also it would be nice to know if an instruction takes an argument.
-And from the snippet above it could be deduced that some inctructions require more data than others: it is highly likely that instructions that try to address memory will require arguments wide enough to cover memory bus width while instructions writing to or reading from registers will be limited to register width.
+And from the snippet above it could be deduced that some instructions require more data than others: it is highly likely that instructions that try to address memory will require arguments wide enough to cover memory bus width while instructions writing to or reading from registers will be limited to register width.
 Sounds trivial so far.
-In the simpliest case[^1] it is easy to imagine a dictionary with mnemonics as keys and dictionaries or tuples holding all necessary data:
+In the simplest case[^1] it is easy to imagine a dictionary with mnemonics as keys and dictionaries or tuples holding all necessary data: